AI Hardware Design League

 • The accounts should be private, with limited access granted to the mentors and judges.

-• You will submit a report, recorded presentation, test bench results, and all the prompts used to generate the design as part of your documentation.
+• You will submit a report, test bench results, and all the prompts used to generate the design as part of your documentation.

 • After the final submission deadline, you will not be able to change the content of the GitHub repository.